wp-plugins/site-launcher/readme.txt

 == Changelog ==

+= 0.9.2
+* Rearranged inputs so they are more sensible and less overwhelming, allow message box to be hidden, changed default background image to construction site.

 = 0.9.1
-* Made background display code bulletproof
+* Made background display code more bulletproof on a variety of screen sizes.

 = 0.9.0
 * Added some beautiful background images!